School and College Transport Assistance

 Replacement Travel Passes

 Any lost/damaged/stolen pass should be reported directly to the relevant transport provider.
-It is the applicant’s responsibility to do this – Southend Council are not able to become involved in this process.
+It is the applicant’s responsibility to do this, Southend-on-Sea Borough Council are not able to become involved in this process.
 If there is a charge made, some schools may be able to help in extreme hardship cases.